J-W Energy Company

 J-W Operating Company was founded on November 10, 1960, by Thomas Jeffrey and Howard G. Westerman.

 In 1960, the principal owners of two water flood units in Arkansas, who could not agree on which of them should operate the units, offered the job to Howard Westerman.
-Dr. Ralph Connell loaned the money to Jeffrey and Westerman to start a new company.This laid the foundation for what would develop into a company specializing in contract operations, and Dr. Connell has since been affectionately been known as the dash in the "J - W".
+Dr. Ralph Connell loaned the money to Jeffrey and Westerman to start a new company.
+This marked that start of J-W as a company specializing in contract operations.